AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

        Put_Line ("Hello World!");
     end Display_Message;

-In this section, we discuss other forms of use clauses: :ada:`use type` and :ada:`use all type`.
+In this section, we discuss another example of use clauses.
+In addition, we introduce two specific forms of use clauses: :ada:`use type` and :ada:`use all type`.

 .. admonition:: In the Ada Reference Manual